 Dr. Martens received his PhD in 2005 from the University of Wisconsin-Madison, working with Heidi Goodrich-Blair, PhD on the biology of the entomopathogenic nematode, Steinernema carpocapsae, and its bacterial symbiont, Xenorhabdus nematophila.
 He then trained with Jeffrey I. Gordon, MD at Washington University School of Medicine, investigating the physiology of beneficial human gut bacteria, especially members of the Bacteroidetes and their interactions with complex carbohydrates.
 His current research interests include investigating the roles of gut bacteria in human digestive physiology, the gut microbiome in inflammatory bowel disease and colorectal cancer, genetic exchange between environmental and gut bacteria and mechanism through which gut bacteria break down dietary fiber polysaccharides and mucin glycoproteins.

-Postdoctoral Researchers and Fellows:
+Research Investigators, Postdoctoral Researchers and Fellows:

 Gabriel Pereira(1).jpg